alexhiggins732/DotMpi/README.md

 To use DotMpi, simply reference the DotMpi namespace in your code and use the available functions.

-For convience, the syntax of the existing `Parallel.For` is available as part of a fluent API.
+For convenience, the syntax of the existing `Parallel.For` is available as part of a fluent API.

 ``` csharp
 var runner = Mpi